Pet Prescription Information

 Vets are not allowed to discriminate between clients asking for pet prescriptions and those who obtain their pet medicines directly through the practice.
 Veterinary surgeons are able to charge a fee for writing the pet prescription, which covers their professional time.
 This charge varies but the average is around £5.00.

-Scheduled medications (such as Epiphen for Dog Epilepsy) can be obtained on prescription.
+Scheduled medications (such as Epiphen for Dog Epilepsy or Gabapentin) can be obtained on prescription.
 These prescriptions are valid for 28 days only and are not eligible for repeats.

 Sending us your prescription

-Pet Prescriptions can be faxed to us on 01234 817534 or scanned and e-mailed to us at email@example.com.
+Pet Prescriptions can be scanned and either uploaded or e-mailed to us at email@example.com or faxed to us on 01234 817534.
 To help us to pair your prescription with your order, please write your order number on the top of the prescription, or include it in the email subject.

 Alternatively, prescriptions can be posted to us at: